Safeco: History

 The current Safeco Plaza, originally the Seafirst Building.

 In July 2005, CEO Mike McGavick stepped down as CEO to run in the 2006 United States Senate election in Washington.

 In May 2006, Assurant acquired Safeco Financial Institution Solutions.

 In 2006, Microsoft acquired the company's Redmond campus for $209.5 million.
 The University District complex was sold to the University of Washington for $130 million.
 Safeco moved back downtown in 2007; its new headquarters at 1001 Fourth Avenue became the new Safeco Plaza, and the former Safeco Plaza was renamed UW Tower.

 In May 2007, BlackRock assumed management of the company's $10.5 billion investment portfolio.

 In September 2008, the company was acquired by Liberty Mutual Insurance for $6.2 billion in cash.

 In February 2010, Safeco donated more than 800 pieces of its art collection, valued at $3.5 million, to a consortium of museums, the Washington Art Consortium.

 In March 2025 Liberty Mutual announced that it was retiring the Safeco brand in 2026.
+This became effective on April 25, 2026.